-If you are applying to take paid family or medical leave for a planned event, like a scheduled surgery, you are required to give your employer at least 30 days notice before beginning your application, and make an effort to schedule your leave for a time that will not disrupt your employer’s business.
+If you are applying to take paid family or medical leave for a planned event like a scheduled surgery, you should give your employer at least 30 days notice before beginning your application, and make an effort to schedule your leave for a time that will not disrupt your employer’s business.
 If you do not notify your employer before beginning your application, your leave might be delayed or denied.

 You may begin your application for paid leave up to 60 calendar days in advance of your leave’s anticipated start date.
-The Department cannot accept applications for paid leave with a start date more than 60 calendar days in the future.
+DFML cannot accept applications for paid leave with a start date more than 60 calendar days in the future.

 Reaching a decision

 It is possible that the Department will need more information from you or your employer to complete your application and make a decision.
 When the Department has enough information to consider your application complete, they will begin review and make a decision within 14 calendar days.

 If you disagree with the decision, you have 10 calendar days to file an appeal.
 Instructions on how to appeal will be sent to you along with the decision.

 You can receive approved paid family or medical leave benefits by direct deposit or by check.
 You can choose your payment preference and enter your payment information as part of your application either online or through the Contact Center.

 Once your application is approved, you can expect weekly payments to begin 2-4 weeks after your leave begins.